NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines: Experiments

-\textbf{Experimental Setup.} To ensure rigorous and fair comparison with state-of-the-art methods, we align our protocols with NeuroLM~\cite{jiang2024neurolm}.
-We evaluate NeuroWeaver on five heterogeneous benchmarks—TUEV~\cite{harati2015improved}, SEED~\cite{zheng2015investigating}, HMC~\cite{alvarez2021inter}, Workload~\cite{zyma2019electroencephalograms}, and TUSL~\cite{von2017electroencephalographic}—encompassing diverse cognitive and physiological tasks.
+To ensure rigorous and fair comparison with state-of-the-art methods, we align our protocols with NeuroLM~\cite{jiangneurolm}.
+We evaluate NeuroWeaver on five heterogeneous benchmarks (Table~\ref{tab:datasets})---TUEV~\cite{harati2015improved}, SEED~\cite{zheng2015investigating}, HMC~\cite{alvarez2021inter}, Workload~\cite{zyma2019electroencephalograms}, and TUSL~\cite{von2017electroencephalographic}---encompassing diverse cognitive and physiological tasks.
 To prevent leakage, data partitioning follows the subject-independent, chronological, or random strategies defined by the baselines.
 Preprocessing is standardized for consistency: raw EEG signals undergo 0.1--75 Hz bandpass filtering, region-adaptive notch filtering (50/60 Hz), temporal resampling to 200 Hz, and global amplitude scaling by $10^{-2}$.
-While initial preprocessing is fixed, we impose no constraints on subsequent processing.
+While this initial preprocessing is held fixed across all compared methods, no constraint is imposed on any subsequent processing that NeuroWeaver introduces into the synthesized pipeline.
 We quantify performance primarily using Balanced Accuracy, employing AUROC and AUPRC for binary classification, and Cohen $\kappa$ and Weighted F1-score for multi-class tasks.
-The framework utilizes ChatGPT-5.1~\cite{achiam2023gpt} as the unified backbone.
-Evolutionary optimization operates with a global budget of 200 iterations and parallelism of 3, incurring an approximate API cost of \$20 USD per individual run.
+The framework employs ChatGPT-5.1~\cite{achiam2023gpt} as the primary backbone, complemented by ChatGPT-4.1 for self-reflective refinement and ChatGPT-4o for novelty scoring.
+Evolutionary optimization operates with a global budget of 200 iterations and a parallelism degree of 3, incurring an approximate API cost of \$20 per run.
+The composite reward is instantiated with the weight configuration $w_{m}=1.0$, $w_{i}=0.5$, $w_{n}=0.3$, $w_{e}=0.1$, $w_{fix}=0.5$.
+Here, an iteration denotes a single MOEO step in which the agent selects a node from the current solution tree, synthesizes or refines a pipeline through the LLM backbone, executes the generated code in a sandboxed worker, and propagates the reward back to the tree; the parallelism degree specifies how many such candidate pipelines are evaluated concurrently across independent workers.